Vaibhav-Ankolekar/College-Notes-Vault/User Interface Design/Quick Study.md

 **Case Study of Evaluation**
 1. An experiment investigating a Computer Game
-	- Participant response when scoring a goal against a firend versus against the computer
+	- Participant response when scoring a goal against a friend versus against the computer
-	- Participant response when engaging in a hockey match against a firend versus against the computer
+	- Participant response when engaging in a hockey match against a friend versus against the computer
 2. In the wild study of Skiers
 	- Skiers wore a helmet that had an accelerometer and a mini-camera on top of it
 	- Skiers can view thier data on smartphone that includes: map of their ski runs, distance covered, duration of descent, maximum speed, and the video recorded